cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 #### Configure the application database

-For the recoverd cluster, we can configure the application database name and credentials with additional configuration.
+For the recovered cluster, we can configure the application database name and credentials with additional configuration.
 To update application database credentials, we can generate our own passwords, store them as secrets, and update the database use the secrets.
 Or we can also let the operator generate a